Best Roasted Acorn Squash Recipe

 • Ripeness: The color should indicate how ripe the acorn squash is, but if it’s not quite clear, you can always try the pressure test.
 Give the acorn squash a little squeeze.
 It should be firm but respond to the pressure.
 If it’s mushy, it won’t work for baked squash – and it’s probably past its prime.

-Ingredients for Baked Acorn Squash
+Ingredients for Roasted Acorn Squash

 You just need a few ingredients for this roasted acorn squash recipe.